 Address aggregation combines the packets and deliver them to ISP (Internet Service Provider), which holds some network together.
 Further, the packets are separated to be delivered to their final destination.

-The transmission technologies broadcast and multicast are different from each other in a context that in the broadcast, the packet is forwarded to all the hosts connected to the network whereas, in multicast, the packet is forwarded only to intended recipients.
+The transmission technologies broadcast and multicast are different from each other in the context that in the broadcast, the packet is forwarded to all the hosts connected to the network, whereas, in multicast, the packet is forwarded only to the intended recipients.
 I have discussed some more differences between broadcast and multicast in the comparison chart shown below.